KatePaulauskas/trade-tracker/README.md

 Directly beneath the entry area, a 'Summary' table is displayed.
 It offers a quick overview of the user's trading journal, highlighting progress and current standing.
 The table shows:
  - The 'Total Investment' amount made.
  - The 'Current Balance' summarizes the investments and trades made.
- - 'Total profit/loss' amount rovides a summary of earnings or losses from all trades
+ - 'Total profit/loss' amount rovides a summary of earnings or losses from all trades.
  - The last line presents the '% Profit/Loss,' offering a convenient way to view results at a glance.

 ![Summary Aable](media/summary-table.jpeg)